stefanreuther/c2ng/README.txt

     feature does not break another.

   PlanetsCentral / PCC2Web ..................................... done
-    Milestone Two adds Talk and File servers.
-Compared to the older implementations, they are faster, more robust, and better tested.
-    The File server provides a new backend with automatic compression and deduplication.
+    Milestone Three adds all servers except for PCC2 Web, in better quality than before.

 What can you do with it?
 ========================

-  c2ng(.exe) is the future pcc-v2.
+  c2ng(.exe) is the future player client (pcc-v2).

   When you start the program, you will be shown a browser starting with "My Computer".
 Note that the GUI is still incomplete.